BadrTM/BMY-Frontend/README.md

 ![logo](image.webp)

 ## BrisHack 2024 Hackathon Project.
-A Remote Patient Monitoring system with interfaces for both patients and doctors/nurses.
+A simple Remote Patient Monitoring system with interfaces for both patients and doctors/nurses.